 Living in Singapore means it’s near impossible for me to drive a car, as the cost to do so is very expensive.
-As such, I don’t own one or get many opportunities to be in private cars very often.
+As such, I don’t own a car or get many opportunities to be in private cars very often.
 I used to live in Los Angeles a long time ago where cars are cheaper and essential, but I was starting to forget what it feels like to be parking your own car, leaving your stuff in a car, navigating through freeways… little things like that.
-The trip was a welcome refresher on how it’s like having a car.

 Queensland Road Trip Overview

-The portion covered by Cheaptickets.sg and Queensland Tourism Board actually ended after 7 days, but we decided to extend through the weekend at our own cost.
+The sponsored portion of the trip actually ended after 7 days, but we decided to extend through the weekend at our own expense.
 Why?
-Here is the thing that most people don’t realize: Australia is a huge country.
-It wasn’t until I took a trip from North to South of Australia that I realized just how massive it is!
+Here is the thing that most people might not realize: Australia is a huge country.
+It wasn’t until I took a trip that spans from North to South of Australia that I realized just how massive it is!

-So, unfortunately, even though we went for 10 days and drove around every day, I feel that we had barely scratched the surface of Queensland, let alone Australia.
+Even though we went for 10 days and drove around pretty much every single day, I feel that we had barely scratched the surface of Queensland, let alone Australia.
 If you zoom out on our itinerary map below, you’ll see that we only managed to cover a tiny fraction of Queensland.
+But… I do feel we made use of our time very well, and managed to see very beautiful sights throughout the trip.